TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 .. tip::

-   In extbase you'll find getter and setter Methods all over.
+   In Extbase you'll find getter and setter Methods all over.
 No Property in extbase is set to :php:`public`.